 - On the receiver’s device, to make your phone or tablet visible, swipe down from the top of the screen.
-In your Quick Settings, tap Quick Share .
+In your Quick Settings, tap Nearby Share .

-- Bring the devices close together, within 1 foot (30 cm) of each other.
+- Bring the devices close together, within 30 cm of each other.

-- Turn Airplane mode on, and then off.
+- Turn aeroplane mode on and then off.